-Like in any track day group though, there’s quite a difference between the slowest rider on the grid to the fastest, with some riders in more popular club race championships fast enough to make it onto a national level grid.
+Just like in any track day group though, there’s quite a difference between the slowest rider on the grid to the fastest, with some riders in more popular club race championships fast enough to make it onto a national level grid.

 The difference between the two riders comes in at step four and is rather similar to step three as it comes from continued practise (unsurprisingly)

-So what’s the difference between the rider at the front of the race and the rider at the back?
+So what’s the difference between the rider at the front of the club race and the rider at the back?

 The rider at the front leans just as far (if not a little farther) but they get there quicker and steer at a more ideal time for a better line.

 They may get on the throttle at the same time, but they get to full throttle earlier.
 They brake just as hard, but they do it later and use the brakes deeper into the corner.

 What this essentially means is the rider at the front of the pack is able to dance closer along the limits of traction for longer periods of time, which 9 times out of 10 means they’re going to go quicker if we assume good technique is being used.

 To continue improving your outright speed once the fundamentals are performed to a good degree of competence, it’s about getting comfortable performing the same actions you’ve always been performing, but in such a way that takes you closer to the limits of grip than before, as well beginning to use the available grip more efficiently to translate it directly into more speed.